The former Laindon 1, 2 and 3 housing estate, often

 of the estates layout the numbering was consecutive.

 Single storey accommodation for the elderly was provided which

 again was predominately terraced with the odd semi-detached exception.
 In addition four blocks of 4 storey flats, 2 in Northey

-and 2 in Danacre, were also built.
+and 2 in Danacre, were also built though of conventional brick and reinforced concrete.
 One of the Danacre blocks housed a ground floor Doctors' Surgery which

 later became a dentist.